Book Discussion Club

 The JCCNV’s Special Needs Committee has launched a book club focusing on books about special needs, non-fictional stories of inspiration, and books related to disabilities to broaden our knowledge.
 Book club meetings are held at the J every six weeks from 6:30pm–7:30pm prior to the special needs committee meetings.

-September's book selection: I Can Hear You Whisper, An Intimate Journey through the Science of Sound and Language, by Lydia Denworth
+Book Selection: I Can Hear You Whisper, An Intimate Journey through the Science of Sound and Language, by Lydia Denworth

 A mother notices her toddler is not learning to talk the way his brothers did… Is something wrong?
 Her search for answers is a journey into the mysteries of the human brain.